Student & Family Handbook

 Foster Academic Achievement

-- Trackers Forest School will combine an innovative, challenging, and engaging curriculum with outdoor teaching methods to develop the student as a whole.
+- Portland Forest School will combine an innovative, challenging, and engaging curriculum with outdoor teaching methods to develop the student as a whole.

 - We will create a rich and engaging outdoor experiences, combined with the Oregon Common Core Curriculum, to create a challenging and stimulating environment for students to thrive.